ltb-project/nagios-plugins/README.md

-# LDAP Tool Box Nagios plugion
+# LDAP Tool Box Nagios plugins

 This is a collection of Nagios plugins and event handlers designed to monitor LDAP directories.